KonstantinLackner/CodeDraw/INTRODUCTION.md

 ![06 Debugging CodeDraw and ImmediateDraw](https://user-images.githubusercontent.com/24553082/156898569-6dbc7bb0-b5f2-43d7-a423-078d82d37767.png)

 When InstantDraw is enabled CodeDraw will instantly draw all shapes to the canvas.
+The drawing step can be delayed when hasDelay is enabled and a delay was set.
+This will still draw shapes to the canvas without calling *show()* but delays the draw step by the delay value in milliseconds defined in *setDelay()* (delay takes a Long).
+Using instantDraw with a delay outside the debugger, i.e. running the program will result in an animation drawing each and every shape defined in the code with the defined delay.

 This can be used to better understand what is happening in your application but also slows down drawing objects because CodeDraw has to render each time.